Baking With Mom

 Instructions

-• Mix in applesauce, milk, egg and oil
+• Stir in applesauce, milk, egg and oil.

-• Remove immediately from pan and roll in melted butter
+• Let muffins cool for 5 minutes in pan and roll in melted butter.

 Nutrition